NahuelCostaCortez/rapidae/README.md

 ## Documentation 📚

-Check out the full documentation for detailed information on installation, usage, examples and recipes: Documentation Link 'Currently working on it...'
+Check out the full documentation for detailed information on installation, usage, examples and recipes: 🔗 [Documentation Link](https://rapidae.readthedocs.io/en/latest/)

 All documentation source and configuration files are located inside the docs directory.